EfficientFrontier-SignalPlus/EfficientFrontier/README.md

 2. Minimum Trading Volume Requirement

-    To qualify for the daily scoring, each miner must meet a minimum adjusted trading volume of 5,000 USDT on each rolling 7-day trading period.
+   - To qualify for the daily scoring, each miner must meet a minimum adjusted trading volume of 5,000 USDT on each rolling 7-day trading period.
 The adjusted volume is defined as follows across the different instruments:

        The purpose of this provision is to encourage trading; actions that solely focus on inflating volume without legitimate transactions may be subject to penalties.

        Options:
        - Adjusted Volume = Option Premium

        Futures and Spot:
        - Adjusted Volume = Order Quantity × Order Price × Coin Ratio
        - Coin Ratio: Varies by cryptocurrency and is based on the initial margin rates.
 For specific Coin Ratios, please refer to the [OKX Margin Rates](https://www.okx.com/trade-market/position/swap) page.

        Rationale: to require some minimal level of participation from traders to suggest that the trading strategy is still relevant.

+   - Increase the requirement for Daily Trading Volume.
+The daily trade volume must be ten times the average USD value of TAO claimed by the strategy over the past 7 days.
+If this volume is not reached, that day is considered ineligible.
+(Trade volume will no longer include any option trades with a markPrice > 0.2 index)

 3. Net Withdrawal Restriction

     Strategies cannot have net withdrawal of capital (ie. Outflows > Inflows) on each trading day in order to qualify for return calculations.
 Any net withdrawals of capital from a strategy will result in a zero-score calculation against any positive performance on the day.